 - Conducting a holistic security assessment on systems, procedures, and environments to identify risk.

 Compliance with NIST 800-171 is critical for any DoD contracting organization.
 Failure to do so can lead to the loss of lucrative contracts and, at worst, breach of contract lawsuits or criminal law charges.
-Thankfully, with A Couple of Gurus, you can ensure your organization is set for success.
-Call us today.
+Thankfully, with a COUPLE of GURUS, you can ensure your organization is set for success.
+Book an obligation-free meeting with one our Gurus or call us today.